Shaderlayan/Atramentum-Luminis-Resources/AUTHORING.md

 ### Skin: Asymmetry Adapter

-If you want to use an asymmetric texture with a symmetric model, or a symmetric texture with an asymmetric model, add the constant with ID `0x5E3ABDFB`.
+If you want to use an asymmetric texture with a symmetric model, or a symmetric texture with an asymmetric model, add the constant with ID `0x5E3ABDFB` *(in 733+: Asymmetry Adapter)*.

 - If your texture matches your model, the value must be set to 0 ;
 - If your texture is asymmetric and your model is symmetric, the value must be set to 1 ;